 Tabard IT can help when it comes to computer maintenance support.

-Computers, like cars and other working machines, require regular service and support to keep them in good condition.
+Similar to cars and other working machines, computers require regular service and support to keep them in good condition.

 Here, we highlight the importance of maintaining your computer through the use of backups and health checks i.e. keeping antivirus definitions up to date and running Microsoft Windows update to keep the OS up to date, running scheduled malware checks; and general day to day routines for your computer.